HarwinBorger/SpaceFramework/docs/layout/layout-classes.md

 - `.large-section-margin-vertical`

 ::: tip Tip
-The following examples are depending on your window width whether you see padding or not.
+The following examples are influenced by your window width.
+Up and downscale them to see how they work.
 :::
 ### Example `.small-only-[name]-[type]`